40.6 cm SK C/34 gun: Gun sites in Norway

 After the end of the war the Trondenes guns were taken over by the Norwegian Army, along with 1,227 shells.
 The battery was last fired in 1957 and formally decommissioned in 1964.
 The three Engeløya guns were sold for scrap in 1956 but the four guns at Trondenes were spared and one is open as a museum.
 In the summer there are normally three or four guided tours per day.

 Gun sites in France

-The Schleswig Holstein Battery from Hel, (German unit MKB 2 / MAA 119) in France, renamed Batterie Lindemann (German unit MKB 6 / MAA 244), saw considerable service.
+The three guns from Hel, re-sited in France and renamed Batterie Lindemann (German unit MKB 6 / MAA 244), saw considerable service.
 The three guns were emplaced singly in turrets, protected by massive concrete encasements in places four metres thick.
 The battery fired 2,226 shells at Dover between 1940 and 1944.
 The guns were not put out of action by bombing despite being hit many times, thanks to the thick concrete.
 Only Bruno turret was damaged, on 3 September 1944, when a shell from a British railway gun hit its elevating gear; the battery was captured shortly afterwards.